microsoft/FluidFramework/packages/dds/tree/docs/wip/inverse-changes/README.md

 Instead of making inverse changes as concrete as possible, we could make them as abstract a possible (i.e., containing no repair data), and the needed repair data could be fetched as part of the conversion to Delta.
+Such fetching could be done in a variety of ways:
+* Using a locally maintained cache of such data (synchronous)
+* Querying a document state history service (asynchronous)
+* A mix of the above (asynchronous)

 Pros:
 * We avoid possibly expensive repair data fetching form services in cases where it turns out such data is not needed.